 - Whether it supports Restricted Local Operator Service.

 If the PLMN does not advertise support for Restricted Local Operator Services, the UE shall not proceed with the Attach with indication that the attach is to receive Restricted Local Operator Services to the PLMN in this cell.

+An E-UTRAN cell for a PLMN that supports Store and Forward operation shall broadcast:

+- Whether it supports Store and Forward mode operation.

+If the PLMN does not advertise support for Store and Forward mode, the UE shall not proceed with the Attach with indication that the attach is to receive a service via store and forward mode.